Read me

 – Susan: Oh, that’s fine.
 That is– That’s just great.

-Josh comes to understand that he has adopted himself for a life in the world of adults, though he does not belong to that world.
+Josh comes to understand that he has adapted himself for a life in the world of adults, though he does not belong to that world.
 It is indeed only one step from a child to a grown-up, but Josh Baskin is not ready to make it.
 Some kind of moving into adulthood is presented not by a raincoat, an apartment in New York, and a relationship with Susan.
 His adulting comes with the understanding that Josh has to get back home in his body and that Susan needs another man.
-Josh does not love her and he just can’t do it right now, that’s why he can’t answer her question in regard to the nature of their romance, even regarding his later words about the only reason to stay.
+Josh does not love her, and he just can’t do it right now, that’s why he can’t answer her question regarding the nature of their romance, even regarding his later words about the only reason to stay.
 Apart from this, he can’t sacrifice his friendship with Billy for the sake of a relationship with a woman.
 To be grown-up means to have the strength to backtrack the relations, which makes someone of the two suffer.
-Toward the end of the story, the movie fully exposes to be a revealing parable for the adults.
-In the end, Susan refused a chance to get back to her adolescence, because she understands what world she belongs to as well.
+Toward the end of the story, the movie fully exposes a revealing parable for the adults.
+In the end, Susan refuses a chance to get back to her adolescence, because she understands what world she belongs to as well.
 The movie teaches us the idea that we should always pay the highest regard to what we have at the moment: our family and friends, school or work, social environment and benefits, and little things in life.

-Susan: I mean, if it’s an affair, that’s one thing.
+– Susan: I mean, if it’s an affair, that’s one thing.
 But if it’s–i-if it’s s-something else–Not that we have to know right now.
 We don’t.
 But if we think that it could turn into something else, well– How do you feel about all this?

 – Josh: How do I feel about what?